Hugo Grotius: Life in Paris

 Grotius then fled to Paris, where the authorities granted him an annual royal pension.
 Grotius lived in France almost continuously from 1621 to 1644.
 His stay coincides with the period (1624-1642) during which the Cardinal Richelieu led France under the authority of Louis XIII.
-In France in 1625 Grotius published his most famous book, De jure belli ac pacis [On the Law of War and Peace] dedicated to Louis XIII of France.
+In France in 1625 Grotius published his most famous book, De jure belli ac pacis [On the Law of War and Peace] dedicated to Louis XIII.

 While in Paris, Grotius set about rendering into Latin prose a work which he had originally written as Dutch verse in prison, providing rudimentary yet systematic arguments for the truth of Christianity.
 The Dutch poem, Bewijs van den waren Godsdienst, was published in 1622, the Latin treatise in 1627, under the title De veritate religionis Christianae.

-In 1631 he tried to return to Holland, but the authorities remained hostile to him.
+In 1631, he tried to return to Holland, but the authorities remained hostile to him.
 He moved to Hamburg in 1632.
 But as early as 1634, the Swedes - a European superpower - sent him to Paris as ambassador.
-He remained ten years in this position where he had the mission to negotiate for Sweden the end of the Thirty Years War.
-During this period, he had been interested in the unity of Christians and published many texts that will be grouped under the title of Opera Omnia Theologica.
+He remained in this position for ten years, where he had the mission to negotiate for Sweden at the end of the Thirty Years' War.
+During this period, he had been interested in the unity of Christians and published many texts that would posthumously (1679) be published under the title of Opera Omnia Theologica.